info@wethepeople.us

 Frequently Asked Questions

 This interpretation is incorrect.
 The appellate court’s dismissal of the plaintiff for lack of standing primarily concerned injunctive relief, which would have prevented Ferguson from having to pay damages.
-Appeals do not reverse convictions.
-Three Washington State Supreme Court cases, as well as their rulings, clearly affirm that appeals do not reverse convictions:
+Appeals do not reverse judgments.
+Four Washington State Supreme Court cases, as well as their rulings, clearly affirm that appeals do not reverse convictions:

 1. **State ex rel.
 Zempel v.
 Twitchell, 367 P. 2d 985 (Wash: Supreme Court, 1962)**